OliverKurz/emerald-theme-collection/README.md

 2. Install Compiz and Emerald (I recommend checking out the Compiz Reloaded project).

-3. cd into the directory you cloned or copied this archive into and type the following commands:
+3. cd into the directory this archive is cloned or copied into and type the following commands:

 ```
 $ ./autogen.sh